styled-components/styled-components/README.md

 - [Tagged Template Literals](./docs/tagged-template-literals.md): How do they work?
 - [What CSS we support](./docs/css-we-support.md): What parts & extensions of CSS can you use within a component?
 - [Theming](./docs/theming.md): How to work with themes
-- [Shared Component Libraries](./docs/shared-component-libraries.md): Tips for setting up a shared component library

 ## Syntax highlighting

-The one thing you loose when writing CSS in template literals is syntax highlighting.
+The one thing you lose when writing CSS in template literals is syntax highlighting.
 We're working hard on making proper syntax highlighting happening in all editors.
 We currently have support for Atom.

 This is what it looks like when properly highlighted: